-In order to establish the principles of sustainable building also for federal building measures for which no corresponding BNB system variant is available, the BMUB has issued detailed requirements for the analogous application of the BNB.
-More details regarding this can be found in Annex A1 to this Guideline.
+In order to establish the principles of sustainable building also for federal building measures for which no corresponding BNB system variant is available, the BMI has issued detailed requirements for the analogous application of the BNB.
+More details regarding this can be found in a seperated work guide37.